 Whilst the sample size of TDE-ECLEs is still small, rates analyses are already providing important insights.
-Work conduced on the previous SDSS-based samples in \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} find the observed rates of TDE-ECLEs to be consistent with the general observed TDE rate, if between 10 and 40 per cent of TDEs display ECLE behaviour.
-Larger samples of TDE-ECLEs obtained over a range of redshifts will be needed to reduce the statistical uncertainties of such rate calculations, made challenging by the inherently low rates of TDEs generally and the wide time scales over which such behaviour can occur.
-The exploration of large spectroscopic samples is thus essential to improve out understanding of ECLEs.
+Work conducted on the previous SDSS-based samples by \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} finds the observed rates of TDE-ECLEs to be consistent with the general observed TDE rate, if between 10 and 40 per cent of TDEs display ECLE behaviour.
+Larger samples of TDE-ECLEs obtained over a range of redshifts will be needed to reduce the statistical uncertainties of such rate calculations, made challenging by the inherently low rates of TDEs generally and the wide timescales over which such behaviour can occur.
+The exploration of large spectroscopic samples is thus essential to improve our understanding of ECLEs.